FrCln/SublimeTrimmer/README.md

 # SublimeTrimmer
  SublimeText3 Plugin for formatting long lines in Python code.
+Works with brackets expressions and docstrings.

 # Example
 If there is such a line in some code, which is longer than 80 symbols required by PEP8: